Evaluating Impact of User-Cluster Targeted Attacks in Matrix Factorisation Recommenders: User-Cluster Targeted Poisoning Attack

 \subsection{Attack Model}

 We assume that the adversary knows the cluster-wise mean rating for every item in the system.
-This is a reasonable assumption since such cluster-wise information may be inferred from online databases that publicly display the average user ratings of items and metadata such as user's age, gender, etc. (e.g., movie databases, online shopping databases, etc.).

 For the type of attacks that we focus on, there is a \emph{target item} that the attacker is interested in promoting in a target cluster and a set of \emph{filler items} that are rated to ensure that the fake users preferences share some similarity to that of the true users in the target cluster.
 The target item is given the maximum rating to try to promote it in the system and the filler items ensure that fake users can correctly enter the targeted group.

+The assumptions on the adversary's knowledge are reasonable since such cluster-wise information may be inferred from online databases that publicly display the average user ratings of items and metadata such as user's age, gender, etc. (e.g., movie databases, online shopping databases, etc.).
+For example, popular platforms like Amazon and Goodreads publicly display user ratings and reviews for items or books they've engaged with.
+Attackers can leverage general domain knowledge about the target item to find products with similar genres or attributes that align with their objectives.
+By identifying users who have rated these related items highly within the RS, the attacker can identify potential targets and subsequently emulate the choice patterns of these target users by aggregating ratings from these selected users for other items.